ssstoev/Bokeh_Visualization_Tool/README.md

 Interactive Visualizations on the BHIC geneaological dataset.
 The data is stored in 11 XML files and can be downloaded at https://opendata.picturae.com/organization/bhic
- For easier use the most relevant information has been saved in a CSV files.
+ For easier use the most relevant information has been saved in CSV files.

 Requirements:
 * Python version >= 3.6